spyder-ide/mac-application/How to build the app.md

       ...
   ```

-* If everything has gone well, you should see an `Spyder` file under
+* If everything has gone well, you should see an `Spyder` or `Spyder-Py2` file
-  the `dist` dir.
-You can run it by double clicking on it in Finder or
+  under the `dist` dir.
+You can run it by double clicking on it on Finder or
   with this command in a terminal

-    `open dist/Spyder.app`
+  - `open dist/Spyder.app` or
+  - `open dist/Spyder-Py2.app`

 ## Create the DMG